Lenacapavir

 This document is in response to your request for information regarding lenacapavir (LEN) and its use in combination with the investigational agent islatravir (ISL) developed by Merck & Co., Inc., Kenilworth, NJ, USA.

 Gilead Sciences, Inc. is providing this document to you, a US Healthcare Professional, in response to your unsolicited request for medical information.
 The information in this document is about an investigational regimen and the safety and efficacy has not been established for this combination.
 This document is not intended to offer an opinion regarding the safety and efficacy of this investigational regimen.
-This regimen has not been approved by U.S. Food & Drug Administration (FDA) or any other regulatory authority for use in patients.
+The combination of ISL + LEN is investigational and has not been approved by U.S. Food & Drug Administration (FDA) or any other regulatory authority for use in patients.

 Summary